terjanq/google-ctf-writeups/README.md

 It looks at leasy very very suspicious.
 The exact line I am thinking of is `var ip = req.headers['x-forwarded-for'];`.
 When we type `/report` in the chat our IP is beeing sent over to the admin, but purpose of it is highly unknow since we lack the knowledge of the `const admin = require('./admin');` module.
 But the idea itself of forging my *IP* by crafting the [HTTP header] `x-forwarded-for` to anything I desire seemed to me like a something definitely worth a try.
 I tested over for any kind of injection that came to my head starting with the [CSRF], ending with the [SQL Injection], and with [XSS Injection] in the middle, but assumed none of these actualy worked since I dind't get any outcome.

 ### Searching for broadcast
 After that, I had decided to run my own instance of the server and test things out locally.
 I had tried really hard to call the `broadcast(room, msg)` function with the `/secret` command included, hoping that there is a part of code on the client side, I hadn't yet found, allowing me to execute two commands from one message in there.
-This trial was of course badly unsuccessful and the payloads I was creating were ridiculous by looking at them from the time perspective.
+This attempt was of course badly unsuccessful and the payloads I was creating were ridiculous by looking at them from the time perspective.
 The only good thing that came out from, was the successfully created my own instance of the server that helped to test things out more effectively.

 ### Searching for XSS